A general relativistic kinetic theory approach to linear transport in generic hydrodynamic frame: Relativistic Boltzmann equation and detailed balance

 \section{Relativistic Boltzmann equation and detailed balance}

 Let us start with a brief review of the kinetic theory description of relativistic fluids.
-The background spacetime $M$ is taken as general as possible, and the tangent bundle of the spacetime manifold $M$ is denoted as $T M$.
+The spacetime manifold $M$ is taken as general as possible, and the corresponding tangent bundle is denoted as $T M$.
 In relativistic kinetic theory, the one particle distribution function (1PDF) $f$ is defined on the future mass shell bundle {\cite{Sarbach2012,Sarbach2013}}

-where $p^{\mu}$ is the momentum and $m$ is the mass of particles.
+where $p^{\mu}$ is the momentum which is timelike and future-directed, and $m$ is the mass of particle.

 The particle flow $N^{\mu}$, energy momentum tensor $T^{\mu \nu}$ and entropy flow $S^{\mu}$ can be expressed in terms of the 1PDF $f (x, p)$ as

 where $k_B$ is Boltzmann constant, $h$ is Planck constant, $\mathfrak{g}$ is degree of degeneracy, $\varsigma = 0, 1, - 1$ denote the non-degenerate, bosonic and fermionic cases respectively, $f^{\ast} = 1 + \varsigma \mathfrak{g}^{- 1} h^d f$ and $\displaystyle\ensuremath{\boldsymbol{\varpi}} = \frac{\sqrt{g}}{| p_0 |} (\mathrm{d} p)^d$ is the invariant volume element in the momentum space (in which $g=|\det(g_{\mu\nu})|$).